PhD Roboticist · Smart Materials · Biomimetic Robotics

 Affordable ExoGlove

 One print.
 No support material.
 No assembly.
 This compliant finger orthosis is designed to assist both flexion and extension from a single 3D-printed part, using a sinusoidal flexure pattern that bends naturally with the finger while transmitting force in both directions.
-There are no hinges, no fasteners, and no post-processing.
-FEA-driven parametric optimisation across wall thickness, width, and pattern spacing gives full control over device stiffness without redesign, making it trivially adaptable to different users and actuator pairings.
-It is a demonstration of how compliant topology can replace entire subassemblies without sacrificing function.
+FEA-driven parametric optimisation across wall thickness, width, and pattern spacing gives full control over device stiffness without redesign.

 Sean Thomas portrait

 I design robots that move like living things.
-By encoding intelligence directly into materials and structures, using smart alloys, compliant mechanisms, and biomimetic design, I build systems that don't just assist the body, but become part of it.
+By encoding intelligence directly into materials and structures — smart alloys, compliant mechanisms, biomimetic design — I build systems that don't just assist the body, but become part of it.
 From implantable actuators to prosthetic limbs, my work sits at the intersection of humanoid robotics and human augmentation.

 My goal is to build the next generation of physical AGI and push the boundaries of what machines can do.
 I hold a Ph.D. in Robotics and am the inventor of 3 patents and author of 20 peer-reviewed publications.